 Section 263A uniform capitalization rules.
-The uniform capitalization rules of section 263A require FSCs to capitalize or include in inventory certain costs incurred in connection with:
+The uniform capitalization rules of section 263A require FSCs to capitalize, or include in inventory costs, certain costs incurred in connection with:

-- The production of real and tangible personal property held in inventory or held for sale in the ordinary course of business. - Personal property (tangible and intangible) acquired for resale. - The production of property constructed or improved by a FSC for use in its trade or business or in an activity engaged in for profit.
+• The production of real property and tangible personal property held in inventory or held for sale in the ordinary course of business.

+• Real property or personal property (tangible and intangible) acquired for resale.

+• The production of real property and tangible personal property by a FSC for use in its trade or business or in an activity engaged in for profit.